alanensina/INE5408-Data-Structures/README.md

-# DataStructure-CPlusPlus
+# INE5609 - Data Structures
-Data Structures Course in C++ in Federal University of Santa Catarina - Brazil - 01/2018
+Repository of tasks and papers related to the Data Structures, taught in the Information Systems bachelor at UFSC.